by John Ellis

 For the first time in my life, I was surrounded by peers that openly displayed what appeared to be a genuine concern for the things of the Spirit.
 Even many of the so-called rebels talked about God in ways that my buddies back home never did.
 Sitting in prayer group every evening, I heard guys talk about what they were learning from their Bible reading.
 At work events, my co-workers expressed their desire to grow in grace and the knowledge of Jesus Christ and, worse, from my perspective, they talked about the ways in which they were attempting to do so and encouraged each other to be faithful.
 Everywhere I went, everywhere I turned, I was surrounded by people my own age who took their faith seriously.

-My peer’s commitment to a faith that I was increasingly discounting as valid also served to make me feel even more alienated than I had back home.
+My peer’s commitment to a faith that I has already basically dismissed as invalid also served to make me feel even more alienated than I had back home.
 Sitting in the dining common, I would sullenly eat my food, glaring at my happy classmates.
 What did they know that I didn’t?

 As I increasingly began to search for contentment and fulfillment in doing what I wanted, I stopped doing my schoolwork.
 As my unhappiness grew, I began to blame Christianity.

 At the time, freshmen were required to take a class titled something like “Introduction to Christian Growth.”
 It was taught by Dr. Mark Minnick.
 (I may have gotten the name of the class wrong, but that’s the name I remember – it may have been “Intro to Christian Living.”
 Anyone who was there during that time knows exactly what class I mean, though.)
 For most people, the class was a breeze.
 Dr. Minnick pairs a keen intellect with a down-home teaching style that most of the students loved.
 I, however, couldn’t stand the man nor his “stupid” class.